east of woodley - sample

 ‘The name’s Bradshaw, Tom Bradshaw.’
 With politeness, he tilted his crown and offered a palm.
 ‘Delighted...’

-Jane shook his hand, tickled to find his clasp firm, associating a sturdy grip with strength of character; and seeing men with limp handshakes as lesser.
+Jane shook his hand, tickled to find his clasp firm, associating a sturdy grip with strength of character.
+She saw men with limp handshakes as lesser.
+‘How do you do?’

 Jane’s soft oval face, with her delicate cheeks and mouth, widened to smiles and laughter with ease.
-Her long lashes and hazel irises glittered bright and captivating, and they moved with a grace and spirit, suggesting a keen intelligence, wit and decency.
+Her long lashes and hazel irises glittered bright and captivating, and they moved with a grace and spirit, suggesting a keen intelligence and decency.
 Her medium complexion glowed and was flawless.
 Of average height, her figure was well-proportioned with slender arms and legs.
 In sum, the young lass was ravishing.
 Strikingly beautiful.

 ‘May I have a word?’ he asked with a gentle smile, having recovered.
 He pondered her background and tried to reconcile between the woman in person and the profile within her dossier.
 It was a record compiled with the most recherché detail.